 - Concatenated (long) messages — Yes

-- Branded Messaging — Yes, enabling this on your account is easy
+- Branded Messaging — Yes we can enable this on your account

 - Encoding — Yes, both Latin1/GSM-7 and USC2 (double-byte, 70 chars)

 - Tiny URL whitelisting — Yes as part of our campaign registration process

 What's the process for getting set up with 10DLC?